 First, sift it into a small bowl or mug.
 Matcha clumps very easily, so I always recommend sifting it before you add any water.
 Otherwise, it will be difficult to get the tea to disperse evenly in the liquid, and your drink will be lumpy.

 Then, pour in a small amount of hot water, and whisk.
 But wait!
 This isn’t the circular whisking required for making baking recipes or scrambled eggs.
 Instead, whisk vigorously from side to side – either directly back and forth or in a zigzag pattern – to evenly disperse the powder in the water and create a foamy layer on top.
 If you whisk in a circular motion, your tea won’t foam.

 Finally, top it off with more hot water or steamed milk.
 Traditional matcha green tea is made with just green tea powder and water, but you can also easily make a latte by finishing your drink with steamed milk.
 I love to make mine with almond milk, coconut milk, or homemade oat milk.
 Whisk again until foamy, sweeten to taste, and enjoy!

 How to Make Matcha

-- Add the remaining 6 ounces boiling water or steamed milk and whisk again until foamy.
+- Add the remaining 6 ounces hot water or steamed milk and whisk again until foamy.
 Sweeten to taste, if desired.